Skip to content

 0.5 / 1

-The company has committed to the prohibition of hunting only in primary forests, areas with high conservation values, areas with high carbon reserves, wetlands, and peat soils only.
+The company only commits to no hunting of species in primary forests, areas with high conservation values, areas with high carbon reserves, wetlands, and peat soils.

 • P